Tameness of Margulis space-times with parabolics: Margulis invariants and Charette-Drumm invariants

 \KFAR{ We have $\gamma = \Phi(t_{1})$ for some $t_{1}>0$.

 and $\Bs(S'_{p}, S'_{p}) = t^{2}(Q(p) - \mu^{2}t^{2}/12)$. }

-\begin{remark} The expression \eqref{eqn:Phit} can change by conjugation by a dilatation so that $\mu=1$.
-However, a dilatation is not a Lorentz isometry.
+\begin{remark} The expression \eqref{eqn:Phit} can change by conjugation by a dilatation so that $\mu {=\pm1}$.
+However, a dilatation is not a Lorentz isometry. \end{remark}

-Also, the coordinate system cannot change the $y$- and $z$-coordinates by translations since this will change the expression of $\Phi_t$.
-However, one can change $x$-coordinates by translations without changing $\Phi_t$.
-Hence, our later constructions have some ambiguities up to the translation along the $x$-coordinates.
-These are the only ambiguity in the coordinate system also. \end{remark}

-\begin{definition} A \hypertarget{term-sct}{{\em semicircle tangent }} to $\partial \Ss_{+}$ at $p \in \partial \Ss_{-}$ is the closure of a component $S\setminus \{p, p_{-}\}$ of the great circle $S$ tangent to $\partial \Ss_{+}$ at $p$ which does not meet $\Ss_{+}$.
-An \hypertarget{term-gs}{{\em accordant great segment}} $\zeta_{p}$ to is an open semicircle tangent to $\partial \Ss_{+}$ starting from $x$ in the direction of the orientation of $\partial \Ss_{+}$.
-(See Section 3.4 of \cite{CG17}.) \end{definition} We may refer to them as being {\em positively-oriented} since the we need to alter the construction when we change the orientation.
+\begin{definition} A \hypertarget{term-sct}{{\em semicircle tangent }} to $\partial \Ss_{+}$ at $p \in \partial \Ss_{-}$ is the closure of a component {of} $S\setminus \{p, p_{-}\}$ of the great circle $S$ tangent to $\partial \Ss_{+}$ at $p$ which does not meet $\Ss_{+}$.
+An \hypertarget{term-gs}{{\em accordant great segment}} $\zeta_{p}$ to {$\partial \Ss_{+}$} is an open semicircle tangent to $\partial \Ss_{+}$ starting from $x$ in the direction of the orientation of $\partial \Ss_{+}$.
+(See Section 3.4 of \cite{CG17}.) \end{definition} We may refer to them as being {\em positively oriented} since we need to alter the construction when we change the orientation.